iPaaS and iSaaS: A Brief History of an Acronymic Sin

 Conclusion: What’s in an Acronym?

 We talk with dozens of citizen integrators and software leaders every week.
 You’d think that we’d only need to explain what “iPaaS” means to the citizens.
-But when pitching our managed integration services to CTOs and product managers of SaaS and app companies, the acronym gets in our way, taking more time to explain it than to simply use simpler language.
+But when pitching our managed integration services to CTOs and product managers of SaaS and app companies, the acronym gets in our way, taking more time to explain it then to simply use simpler language.

-In 2017, Left Hook is resolved to avoiding unhelpful technical jargon like iPaaS.
+Since 2017, Left Hook is resolved to avoiding unhelpful technical jargon like iPaaS.
 Instead, we’ll try to meet our clients “where they are at” with clear, simple language.

 This effort will be ever more important as our business matures and we expand our integration services to meet the needs of “citizens” and developers alike.